Email Coding Email Content Email Optimization by Marco Marini January 8, 2014

-(If you’d like to see specific examples of this email technology at work, check out the email scripting scenarios ExactTarget offers here, promoting local concerts and new cars.)
+If you’d like to see specific examples of this email technology at work, you could check out the some email scripting scenarios, for instance promoting local concerts and new cars.

 As we marketers strive to provide ever more relevant content to subscribers and customers, we are shifting from using our email data for segments to using it for one-to-one messaging…meaning messaging that’s engaging and effective in a way generic marketing can never be.
 Email scripting makes this kind of truly personalized email marketing possible.
 Could it work for your business?

 Latest posts by Marco Marini (see all)

 - Say “No!” to Wimpy Calls to Action - March 23, 2020

 - How a Relational Database Makes Holiday Shopping Pay Off All Year - December 3, 2018